bareos/bareos/docs/manuals/source/TasksAndConcepts/BareosConsole.rst

       truncate volstatus=Purged [storage=<storage>] [pool=<pool>] [volume=<volume>] [yes]

    When using a disk volume (and other volume types also) the volume file still resides on the |sd|.
 If you want to reclaim disk space, you can use the :bcommand:`truncate volstatus=Purged` command.
 When used on a volume, it rewrites the header and by this frees the rest of the disk space.
-   By default the first drive of an autochanger is used.
+   By default the first drive (number 0) of an autochanger is used.
 By specifying `drive=<drivenum>`, a different drive can be selected.

    If the volume you want to get rid of has not the **Purged** status, you first have to use the :bcommand:`prune volume` or even the :bcommand:`purge volume` command to free the volume from all remaining jobs.